1. Home

 Mobility for Knee Pain

 Other exercises can help with improving your range of motion.
-As arthritis progresses, it may become more difficult to bend or straighten your knee.
+As arthritis progresses, bending or straightening your knee may become more difficult.
 For this reason, it is important to move your knee through your full range of motion as often as possible.

 Here are a couple of mobility exercises that target the muscles around your hip and thigh to lessen knee osteoarthritis and knee pain:

-1. While laying on your back, bend one knee as much as you can without causing pain.
+1. While laying on your back, bend one knee as much as possible without causing pain.

 3. Repeat this exercise for up to ten repetitions at a time, a few times per day, especially after periods of inactivity.

-The standing hamstring curl is another great exercise that focuses on both knee mobility and hamstring strength.
+The standing hamstring curl is another great exercise focusing on knee mobility and strength.

 1. Start standing, holding on to a steady surface if needed for balance, and bend your knee, as if trying to kick your heel to your butt.